Complaint for Divorce in Massachusetts

 If there are custody or child related issues, it may be necessary to have a Guardian Ad Litem, or “GAL” appointed by the court to investigate the custody or child related concerns.

 If it is necessary to define responsibilities through court orders, either party may file motions, which are presented to the judge or negotiated between the parties.
-These Temporary Orders will remain in effect until it is superceded by another agreement between the parties, new court order or judgment of divorce.
+These Temporary Orders will remain in effect until it is superseded by another agreement between the parties, new court order or judgment of divorce.

 Once the case issues have been identified and discovery complete, a Pretrial Conference is requested by one or both of the parties and the court schedules a pretrial conference hearing before the judge assigned to your case.
 A Pretrial Memorandum must be drafted outlining and detailing the facts of the case, the issues that are contested and uncontested.
 The pretrial order issued by the judge specifies the information that should be included in the memorandum.